sunyue1380/QuickDAO4/docs/en/util/util.md

 DAOUtils.migrate(migrateOption);
 ```

-It may appear column type compatible problem for cross database migration(eg from mysql to sqlite).
+There are some column type compatible problems if you want to migrate cross database type(eg from mysql to sqlite).

-In this situation, user should customize column type mapping.
+In this situation, user should customize column type mapping manually.

 ```java
 migrateOption.tableConsumer = (sourceTable,targetTable)->{